geomercer/2020-03-06-git_collaboration/README.md

 * This is our main file
 * We just created a branch called <name>
 * checkout name or switch <name>

+## This should just show up in my_branch
+* Made an alias for git log --online ...